Pork: Current Scientific Evidence Might Surprise You

 There are some myths about cats and dogs, that have existed for more than one millennium (more than 1000 years) ago.
 Some of them told us to stay away from dogs (even avoid contact with them).
 Therefore, we could love cats as a substitute.
 However, some of us will say that dogs are also cute just like cats.
 Then why?

 This article will provide you with the latest information about cats and dogs, to reveal those myths.

-Furthermore, any excessive noise more than 85 dB, could create any disturbance to the peace, comfort or convenience.
+Furthermore, any excessive noise of more than 85 dB, could create any disturbance to the peace, comfort or convenience.
 Even more, it can also create a health hazard.
-A dog can barks at an average 120 dB and 500Hz, while human ear can be damaged if heard a sound above 85 dB.
-Therefore, any human could be stressed and loss of sleep because of a continually barking dog.
+A dog can barks at an average of 120 dB and 500Hz, while the human ear can be damaged if heard a sound above 85 dB.
+Therefore, any human could be stressed and lose sleep because of a continually barking dog.
 (Keokuk Animal Control, 2015)

 Lastly, the research shows that dog owners prefer more to dog food brands than human food brands.
 Therefore, they likely to be more sensitive about the price of human food than the price of dog food.
 Furthermore, the survey from the research also found that dog owners care more about buying healthy dog food than buying healthy human food.
 (Tesfom and Birch, 2010).
 Hence, it is unnatural that human dignity is less noticeable than dogs.
 Besides, there is some suggestion that the resources put into the production of pets food, can be diverted to feed some of the most hungry and malnourished people.

 While dogs bury their bones, cats bury their poop.
 Hiding their waste is a natural cat’s instinct because they are obsessed with cleanliness.